 Completion of the Wall

-15 So the wall was finished in the 25th day of Elul, in 52 days.
-16 When all our enemies heard of it, all the nations that were around us were afraid, and they lost their confidence; for they perceived that this work was done by our God.
+15 So the wall was finished on the 25th day of Elul, in 52 days.
+16 When all our enemies heard of it, all the nations that were around us were afraid, and they lost their confidence, for they perceived that this work was done by our God.

 17 Moreover in those days the nobles of Judah sent many letters to Tobiah, and Tobiah’s letters came to them.
-18 For there were many in Judah sworn to him, because he was the son-in-law of Shecaniah the son of Arah; and his son Jehohanan had taken the daughter of Meshullam the son of Berechiah as wife.
-19 Also they spoke of his good deeds before me, and reported my words to him.
-Tobiah sent letters to put me in fear.
+18 For there were many in Judah sworn to him, because he was the son-in-law of Shecaniah the son of Arah, and his son Jehohanan had taken the daughter of Meshullam the son of Berechiah as wife.
+19 Also they spoke of his good deeds before me and reported my words to him.
+Tobiah sent letters to cause me to fear.

 1 Corinthians 8

 1 Now concerning things sacrificed to idols: We know that we all have knowledge.
 Knowledge puffs up, but love builds up.
 2 But if anyone thinks that he knows anything, he does not yet know as he ought to know.
 3 But if anyone loves God, he is known by God.

 4 Therefore concerning the eating of things sacrificed to idols, we know that no idol is anything in the world, and that there is no other God but one.
 5 For though there are things that are called “gods”, whether in the heavens or on earth, as there are many “gods” and many “lords”, 6 yet to us there is one God, the Father, of whom are all things, and we for him, and one Lord, Jesus Christ, through whom are all things, and we live through him.